appcoreopc/akqatest/README.md

 a) Dataservices which uses - EF Core 1.2.x
-b) Database proeject deployment to target c - WebApi - which includes swagger ui - providing documentation and easy testing of web service.
-It conforms to Http Response in all its responses for example returns 201 for resource creation.
+b) Database proeject deployment to target
+c) WebApi - which includes swagger ui - providing documentation and easy testing of web service.
+You can access swagger ui by browsing : http://localhost:5050/swagger/

+WebApi conforms to Http Response in all its responses for example returns 201 for resource creation.

 It also supports logging to console -> Please refer to 12 tenants of microservice for more info.

-d - Test project uses NSubstitute as a mocking framework to mock EF Core db context dependencies.
+d) Test project uses NSubstitute as a mocking framework to mock EF Core db context dependencies.